 Operating a swimming pool isn't nearly as difficult as some people believe as long as you understand the different swimming pool chemicals involved and what job each of them performs.
 Below we will go over the chemicals used for swimming pools and explain how they work.

 Free Chlorine Free chlorine is basically a sanitizer which is used to keep the water clean and safe.
-However, the chlorine level needs to be replenished constantly to be effective.
-Chlorine comes in different forms such as in a liquid, via a salt-water chlorine generator, and in bleach.
-The quickest method of raising the chlorine level is by using the liquid version.
-Common household bleach also contains chlorine and it can be found in various strengths with 8.25 percent being the most common.
-In fact, liquid chlorine and bleach is the same thing.
-However, liquid chlorine is typically stronger at up to 12.5 percent Bleach should be kept in a cool, dark location since it can lose some of its strength after about a month if it’s stored at higher temperatures.
+However, chlorine levels need to be replenished constantly to be effective.
+The quickest method of raising the chlorine level is by using liquid Chlorine.
 The best way to add bleach or liquid chlorine to a pool is to pour it in front of one of the return jets slowly when the pump is operating.
 You should then keep the pool running for at least an hour to let the chemical circulate through the water.
-It’s important the free chlorine level is maintained to keep the water properly balanced.
-You don’t want too little or too much chlorine in the pool.
-If the chlorine level drops there’s a good chance you’ll get algae in the pool and the water will become unsafe.
+Its important the free chlorine level is maintained to keep the water properly balanced.
+You don't want too little or too much chlorine in the pool.
+If the chlorine level drops there's a good chance you'll get algae in the pool and the water will become unsafe.
 The best way to check the chlorine level is a simple pool testing kit.
-It’s a good idea to test the chlorine level every day or two and add chlorine when needed.
+It's a good idea to test the chlorine level every day or two and add chlorine when needed.

 PH - Acidity/Alkalinity